 33. Zero to One by Peter Thiel and Blake Masters

 In Zero to One: Notes on Startups, or How to Build the Future, legendary entrepreneur and investor Peter Thiel talk about how information technology has quickly improved, but progress should not be limited to computers.
 Progress can be achieved in all industries.
 Progress can only come from the important skill of learning how to think for yourself.

 When you do something new, you are adding value to the world that it has not seen before.
 Tomorrow’s champions will escape competition because their business ideas will be unique.

 Readers appreciate the optimistic view that is shown in this book.
 It also explores a new way of thinking about innovation, leading readers to find value in places where they did not expect to find it.

-I will be updating this list every year, with new best entrepreneur books and many of the future choices might come from what YOU THE READER add in the comments section below.
+I will be updating this list every year, with new entrepreneur books and many of the future choices might come from what YOU THE READER add in the comments section below.
 So please share your thoughts about any entrepreneurial books you love.

-Finally, if you enjoyed this post, please share it on your favorite social media platform.
+If you enjoyed this post, please share it on your favorite social media platform.
 I need YOUR help to get the word out and make this post as good as it can be.